corda/corda-docs-portal/content/en/docs/corda-os/4.8/tutorial-cordapp.md

 The sample CorDapp allows nodes to reach loan agreements with each other, as long as they obey the following contract rules:

-* The loan agreement’s value is strictly positive
+* The loan agreement’s value is strictly positive.
-* A node is not trying to issue a loan agreement to itself
+* A node is not trying to issue a loan agreement to itself.

-You will deploy and run the sample CorDapp on the following four test nodes:
+You will deploy and run the sample CorDapp on the following test nodes:

 * **Notary**, which runs a notary service
 * **PartyA**